BA in Wellness and Health Promotion Practice

 With the growing emphasis on health promotion and preventative care, new opportunities in wellness-related industries emerge every day and benefit diverse communities.
 Our BA in Wellness and Health Promotion Practice prepares students for a career in this rewarding field.

-If you are inspired to guide individuals and communities on the path to good health and overall wellness, then this track is for you!
+If you are inspired to guide individuals and communities on the path to good health and overall wellness, then this emphasis is for you!

 Available Online and In Person

-If you believe in helping others achieve optimal wellness and good health, then this track is for you!
+If you believe in helping others achieve optimal wellness and good health, then this emphasis is for you!

 Available Online and In Person

-If you’re passionate about protecting and promoting the health of diverse elder communities, then immerse yourself in this track.
+If you’re passionate about protecting and promoting the health of diverse elder communities, then immerse yourself in this emphasis.

 Available Online and In Person